 But it’s cheap and healthy.
 I recently bought a 3-pound cabbage for under a dollar.
 Cabbage is a nutritional cannonball: It is a source of Vitamin K, Vitamin C and riboflavin and it improves digestion.
 And its lasting power in the refrigerator is pretty amazing – about two weeks.

 Cabbage can lend extra flavor to soups or stews, add crunch to a salad or take the place of lettuce in a taco.
 I add shredded cabbage to pasta dishes or sauces and no one is the wiser.
 Steamed shredded cabbage can be served with Parmesan cheese or a cheese sauce as a side dish.

 Although it is traditionally linked to Irish cooking, it can be found in many Asian and Indian dishes.
 So I reached out to Monica Bhide, author of Modern Spice: Inspired Indian Flavors for the Contemporary Kitchen.
-She offers Living on the Cheap readers some easy but flavorful ways to use cabbage, which is known in India as “band ghobi.”
+She offered Living on the Cheap readers an easy but flavorful way to use cabbage, which is known in India as “band ghobi.”